GlobalSport/state-decorator/README.md

   - a new store is created each time state or props are set.
   - it allows to share mock store across tests.
 - The API is chainable: functions are returning a mock store, excepting test functions.
 - On a mock store, we can test the store internals after initialiation, after inbound props have changed, after actions are called.
+These test function do not change the internal state of the mock store.

 ## Getting started

-1. Create and setup a mock store (_createMockFromStore_)
+1. Create and setup a mock store (_createMockFromStore_, _createMockStore_)
 2. Test store after initialization (_onInit_)
 3. Test store after props changes (_onPropsChange_)
 4. Test each action: